mokzhizhuan/GreyForm_UIs/README.md

 menu_close <br>
 setsequence <br><br>

+##
 Loading the STL link , using the STL file extension. <br>
-This program only load STL file for the frames.
+This program is only load STL file for the frames.